Dental Hygiene Appointments | Dental Hygienist Brisbane

 Alice brings many years experience to BOH Dental as a Dental Hygienist and has received a second qualification as a Dental Therapist that allows her to do routine dentistry on school-aged children.

-Katherine is also a Dental Hygienist with a second qualification as an Oral Health Therapist.
-She provides preventative dental care for her patients to help them achieve and maintain optimal oral health.
+Katherine is a Dental Hygienist with a second qualification as an Oral Health Therapist and provides preventive dental care for her patients to help them achieve and maintain optimal oral health.

 Our Hygiene Articles